microsoft/windows-drivers-rs/crates/cargo-wdk/README.md

 `cargo-wdk` currently supports creating and building Windows Rust driver crates.

-- **`new`** command takes a name, and the driver type (KMDF, UMDF or WDM) as input and creates a new Rust driver project.
+- **`new`** command takes a path and the driver type (KMDF, UMDF or WDM) as inputs and creates a new Rust driver project of the specified type at the specified path.
 It relies on pre-defined templates (in `./crates/cargo-wdk/templates`) to scaffold the project with the required files and boilerplate code.

 - **`build`** command compiles, builds and packages Rust driver projects.
 The build profile and the target architecture are optional arguments, and can be passed to the command invocation.
 Consists of a **`build_task`** that invokes `cargo build` and **`package_task`** that invokes WDK binaries - `StampInf`, `Inf2Cat`, `InfVerif`, `Signtool`, `CertMgr` in the correct order, and generates the final driver package.
 If no valid WDK configuration is found in the package/workspace `package_task` is skipped.